Dice Rules (film): Reception

 Dice Rules received negative reviews with an aggregate score of 7% on Rotten Tomatoes from 14 critics.
 Roger Ebert said of the film: "Andrew Dice Clay comes billed as a comedian, but does not get one laugh from me in the 87 minutes of this film".
+Ebert gave the film a rare zero-stars rating in his print review.

-He also reviewed it with Gene Siskel, each giving it a thumbs down.
+He also reviewed it with Gene Siskel, each giving it a thumbs down (though Siskel did note he laughed a grand total of 2 times during the movie, compared to Roger in which he laughed none of the time).
 Siskel put it on his list of the Ten Worst films of the year.